Student FAQ

 How does the count work in the gradebook?

 Column 1 of the gradebook counts all the quizzes that you have completed with the required score.
 This count provides the most useful way to track your progress.
-It does not count the pretest or posttest.
+It even counts the pretest and posttest.

 What are the Dow Jones Editing Tests?